Home EMail Deutsche Version

 (1899-1974)

-The children's book author, lyricist and satirist Erich Kästner was regarded as one of the great moralists and humorists of the German literature.
+The children's book author, lyricist and satirist Erich Kästner was regarded as one of the great moralists and humorists of German literature.

-signiertes Foto von Erich KästnerErich Kästner was born in Dresden in 1899.
+Erich Kästner was born in Dresden in 1899.
 During his school days he turned out to be a diligent schoolboy.
-He liked the school days so much that he decided to become a teacher.
-His positive attitude towards the profession of a teacher he pointed out plainest in his novel "Das fliegende Klassenzimmer", where the teacher set an example to his disciples and who was a person everybody could talk with him about everything.
+He liked school so much that he decided to become a teacher.
+His positive attitude towards the profession of a teacher - this was also the wish of his mother - he pointed out most clearly in his novel "Das fliegende Klassenzimmer", where the teacher set an example to his students and was a person to whom everybody could talk about everything.
 When Erich Kästner had the opportunity to do a lesson himself during a test seminar, his point of view relativized towards the school.
 He looked at the school as a kind of barracks for children.
 He realized that he wasn't a teacher but a learner.
 From now on his professional wish was to become a journalist and writer.

-In 1919 he went to Leipzig in order to study German philology and theater science.
+In 1919 he went to Leipzig in order to study German philology and theater.
 After a short excursion as an editor for a Leipzig newspaper he went to Berlin as a freelance writer.
 There he wrote the novel "Emil und die Detektive" in 1929, which became a worldwide success at once; soon after he wrote "Pünktchen und Anton."